aditya-pandey-data/retail-sales-inventory-analysis/README.md

 ## 📊 Dashboard Preview

 ### Business Performance Dashboard
+This dashboard provides an overview of overall business performance, including key sales, profit, and inventory KPIs.
+It highlights revenue and gross profit trends, product and category performance, supplier contribution, and store-level performance to identify the primary drivers of business growth and profitability.

 ![Business Performance Dashboard](images/business_performance.png)

 ### Inventory Risk Analysis Dashboard
+This dashboard focuses on inventory health and risk management.
+It identifies fast-moving and slow-moving products, stockout-risk items, and overstocked inventory to support replenishment planning, improve inventory turnover, and reduce carrying costs.

 ![Inventory Risk Analysis Dashboard](images/inventory_risk_analysis.png)